Chehel Sotoun

-Chehel Sotoun (چهلستون, lit.
-'Forty Columns') is a 17th century pavilion and garden, in Isfahan, Iran.
+Chehel Sotoun (چهلستون) is a 17th century pavilion and garden, in Isfahan, Iran.
 It was commissioned by Abbas the Great and completed by Shah Abbas II, both Safavid Shahs, mostly for royal entertainment and receptions.
 Chehel Sotoun Garden, along with eight other gardens all located in Iran, have been inscribed as Persian Gardens World Heritage Sites since 2011.

-Early paintings (1647-1666)
+Early paintings (1647–1666)

 As with the Ali Qapu, the palace contains many frescoes and paintings on ceramic.
 Many of the ceramic panels have been dispersed and are now in the possession of major museums in the West.
 Four of the major frescoes are thought to have been painted circa 1650, and in any case between 1647 (date of the construction of the Chehel Sotoun) and 1666, based on stylistic grounds, and on the fact that Jean Chardin described the specific paintings as "three royal entertainments and one battle scene" during his visit in 1666.
 They were commissioned by the Safavid ruler Abbas II.
 They are: